 The rotation is built up on an individual basis taking into account the trainee’s interests, training requirements and prior experience.
 These requirements will be balanced by the availability of local posts and the needs of others in the Training Programme.
 A rotation will usually consist of a year 1 placement in either Banbury or Milton Keynes.
 Subsequently trainees may move to either Reading or High Wycombe.
 All of these posts currently include high-intensity general medicine on-call.
 A year of training in Oxford tends to occur in year 3 or 4, without GIM on-call.
 Over a 5 year period most trainees will spend 12 months at each of the training centres.

-Please feel free to contact me directly with any queries:
+Please feel free to contact the Training Programme Director directly with any queries: